 I want to be able to be simply patch decorators - typically making them just pass-throughs to ignore their functionality - without modifying the underlying codebase.
 And I don’t want to worry about whether a module has already been loaded and is now unpatchable, or it needs to be patched for every test… and I don’t want to write the patching/loading/reloading code for every test.

 Provided you have a function that you want to test, like so:

 With your my_decoroator decorator defined in another module, you can mock my_decorator so that you can test just the end decorated function.

 In your test, apply the tinsel decorator function to the test method where you want the decorator mocked.

 @garland.tinsel('utils.decorators.my_decorator', 'very_cool.module') def test_something_cool(self): self.assertEqual(very_cool.module.something_cool(), "undecorated value")

-the decorator potentially returning a different value, or providing a different
+Now test_something can test the return values from something_cool without the decorator potentially returning a different value, or providing a different function interface.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |File Name & Checksum SHA256 Checksum Help||Version||File Type||Upload Date|

 |garland-0.2.0-py2.py3-none-any.whl (5.1 kB) Copy SHA256 Checksum SHA256||3.4||Wheel||Jan 15, 2015|